What skills does a business analyst need?

 Requirements must be expressed in a way that makes them understandable to,

 - Business stakeholders who can confirm the relevance and correctness of the requirements

 - IT roles such as solution architects, programmers and testers who develop IT systems based on the requirements

 The business analyst’s role is often thought of as bridging the gap between the business and IT.
 The business analyst must be able to understand and be understood by both of these parties.

 Although identifying requirements might sound easy, the reality is that has been a history of problems in this area.
 This is due to factors such as,

 - There are two languages, business and IT, involved

 - All stakeholders are different and each can understand a situation in their own way

-This takes us naturally to consider the communication skills needed by a business analyst.
+This takes us naturally to consider the communication and interpersonal skills needed by a business analyst.

 Business analysis is, at its heart, a people centred activity.
 Business analysts need to be,